marleyschneiderr/computer-science-wizard/gist-template.md

 ### Anchors

+Anchors are special characters that match the position of the input string, rather than matching any specific character.

+Example: `\g` - This anchor can match at both the beginning of the string or the postion that immediately follows the end of the previous match.
+The `\g` syntax is used as a modifier to specify a recursive pattern, which can then be used to match nested constructs.
+For example, `/\((?:[^()]*|\g<0>)*\)/;` - The regular expression matches the outermost pair of parentheses and their contents using a capturing group with the `\g` modifier.
+The `|\g<0>` pattern recursively uses the capturing group to match ANY nested parentheses upon input.

-The first anchor used in this regular expression is the `^` (caret) character.
+The first anchor used in the email regular expression is the `^` (caret) character.
 The `^` character signifies the start of the entire email string.
 It ensures that the pattern must match the beginning of the string, and nothing that comes before it.

 The second anchor used in this regular expression is the `$` character.
 The $ character signifies the end of the entire email string.
 It makes sure that the pattern must match the end of the string, and nothing that comes after it.